-- a.
-The use of overhead and long-range fire can be greatly increased due to the great differences in elevation and the good observation afforded. - b.
+a.
+The use of overhead and long-range fire can be greatly increased due to the great differences in elevation and the good observation afforded.

+b.
 The slopes of the terrain greatly affect range estimation.
-An observer looking downward from a height is likely to underestimate the distance; an observer looking upward from low ground is likely to overestimate the range. - c.
-The steepness of slopes and irregularities of the terrain counteract the effect of the grazing fire of automatic weapons and limit the extent of beaten zones. - d.
-The existence of a great amount of dead space gives added importance to weapons with a high angle of fire, as well as to hand and rifle grenades. - e.
+An observer looking downward from a height tends to underestimate the range; an observer looking upward from low ground is likely to overestimate the range.

+c.
+The steepness of slopes and irregularities of the terrain counteract the effect of the grazing fire of automatic weapons and limit the extent of beaten zones.

+d.
+The existence of a great amount of dead space gives added importance to weapons with a high angle of fire, as well as to hand and rifle grenades.

+e.
 The difficulties of ammunition supply make it necessary that all commanders enforce a strict economy of fire.

+f.
+Mutual support from one terrain feature to another is facilitated by good observation.

-43. EMPLOYMENT OF SUPPORTING WEA-PONS. a.
+43. EMPLOYMENT OF SUPPORTING WEAPONS. a.
 Machine guns.
-In employing machine guns, frontal fire is the most commonly used and has the advantage of being effective deep in the region through which the enemy must operate.
+In employing machine guns, frontal fire is the most commonly used and has the advantage of being effective deep in the region' through which the enemy must operate.
 The terrain frequently permits sustained overhead fire.
 However, the best positions for frontal fire are often the easiest for the enemy to locate and the displacement of weapons on forward slopes is both difficult and dangerous.
 As the enemy closes in, the great amount of dead space and steep angle of fire render frontal fire less effective.
 Flanking fire may be delivered from ridges, gulleys, and passes protected from enemy fire and observation.
+Because of ammunition supply difficulties, and the weight of the watercooled gun, the LMG should be considered standard equipment for offensive action in rough and mountainous terrain.

-- b.
+b.
 Mortars.
-Mortars are indispensable to mountain operations. - (1) The 81-mm mortars may be attached to companies for marches, bivouacs, and the development for combat.
+Mortars are indispensable to mountain operation.

+(1) The 81-mm mortars may be attached to companies for marches, bivouacs, and the development for combat.
+When mortars are so attached to companies, their fires may be massed through the use of map data, sketches, or M10 plotting board.
 When the battalion makes a coordinated attack, or is defending a narrow front, they are held usually under battalion control.
 When a regiment beyond the range of its supporting artillery makes a coordinated attack, all 81-mm mortar platoons may be grouped under regimental control and used to support the main effort.
 When they are so used a detachment from the regimental communication platoon may be added.
 In the attack it may often be impossible to provide sufficient ammunition for all of the 81-mm mortars.
 Under such circumstances it is better to advance fewer mortars.
-This can usually be determined in advance by considering how far from the nearest road the mortars will be expected to operate. - (2) The 60-mm mortar is an ideal supporting weapon for mountain combat because of its portability, ease of concealment, and ammunition supply.
+This can usually be determined in advance by considering how far from the nearest road the mortars will be expected to operate.

+(2) The 60-mm mortar is an ideal supporting weapon for mountain combat because of its portability, ease of concealment, and ammunition supply.
 If necessary, one man, using a packboard, can carry a mortar complete with base plate and bipod.
-The light weight of the weapon facilitates its emplacement and use in the most inaccessible terrain. - (3) The employment of 4.2 chemical mortars is very desirable since they can fire either smoke or high explosive shells at a greater range than the mortars of the infantry regiment. - c.
-Antitank guns.
-The 57-mm gun is limited in its employment to the few roads that may exist.
-Since tank threats are canalized, sufficient antitank protection can usually be furnished by antitank grenades and rockets, and mines and other obstacles.
-The 57-mm gun can be used to advantage however, as protection for the rear when a unit enters a mountainous region, or as an infantry assault gun against fortified areas.
-There are occasions when the gun can be manhandled with the aid of block and tackle, or winch.
-When not employed on one of the above profitable missions, the antitank personnel can best be used in the hand carry of ammunition to forward rifle units and to supplement communication personnel with additional wire carriers.
+The light weight of the weapon facilitates its emplacement and use in the most inaccessible terrain.
+The 60-mm mortar M19, "trigger mortar," may be employed as a one-man weapon very satisfactorily in rugged mountainous terrain.
+One man can carry both the weapon and 12 rounds of ammunition.